Common searched topics: Manufacturing, Label printing, Sales order

 Can I click the Pull now button again if I made updates to my products in WooCommerce?

 The Pull now button is only able to be used once per product.
-If you click the Pull now button after you’ve already pulled products to inFlow, only newly created WooCommerce products will be made.
+If you click the Pull now button after you’ve already pulled products into inFlow, only newly created WooCommerce products will be made.

 When this feature is active, inFlow will automatically pull new products made in WooCommerce to inFlow.